ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/profile/index.rst

 ..
 Overview

-This setion of the Control Panel is where membership account information is edited.
+This section of the Control Panel is where membership account information is edited.

 Contents